EpinelPS/EpinelPS/README.md

 After doing the following steps, you can register an account in the launcher (enter anything into email verification code section), and play like normal.

 ## Progress
-Stage and story information is saved, as well as player nickname.
-Nothing else works though, such as lobby UI and rewards.
+Stage, character, and story information is saved, as well as player nickname.
+Lobby UI kind of works.
+Nothing else works though, such as rewards.

+TODO: Provide screenshots

 ## Contributing